-The Diversity, Equity, and Inclusion (DEI) Office is committed to promoting the values of inclusion throughout the SCA.
+The Diversity, Equity, Inclusion, and Belonging (DEIB) Office is committed to promoting the values of inclusion throughout the SCA.
 The focus is equity, which is just and fair inclusion into an organization in which all can participate, prosper, benefit, and reach their full potential.

-If you have questions, concerns, or suggestions please contact the DEI officer.
+If you have questions, concerns, or suggestions please contact the DEIB officer.

 Report an Incident

 If you believe you have been discriminated against, sexually harassed, bullied, or subjected to hate speech, there is help and the first step is to tell us about it.
 Contact a seneschal, the President of the SCA, or your Kingdom’s Board Ombudsman.
 You may also “cc” [email protected] on your correspondence, if you like.

 Diversity means the presence of difference, or variety, within our groups.
 We each have different characteristics, preferences, abilities, strengths, weaknesses, labels, cultures, and beliefs.
 In the SCA, we do not allow something as organic as variety to hinder the very organization we love and support.

 Equity means equal access.
 When people come together in groups, some have advantages while others have disadvantages.
 In context of this office, equity means a process to ensure that everyone has equal access to the same opportunities in the SCA.
 It also means being treated with the same courtesy, respect, and dignity as everyone else, no matter how you are different.

 Inclusion means being welcomed and truly valued for what you contribute.
 It means that no matter your race, culture, religion, gender, sexual orientation, disability, or able-ness, you are accepted.
 Verna Myers explains, “Diversity is being invited to the party.
 Inclusion is being asked to dance.”
 This office will be using the framework of Inclusive Excellence.

 What does Diversity, Equity, and Inclusion mean for members of the SCA?